jzhaod/bias-detector/bias.md

 ### 12. Excessive self-regard tendency
 We all commonly observe the excessive self-regard of man.
 He mostly misappraises himself on the high side, like the 90 percent of Swedish drivers who judge themselves to be above average.

-Consequence

 **Antidote**
 Man’s excess of self-regard typically makes him strongly prefer people like himself.

 Some of the worst consequences in modern life come when dysfunctional groups of cliquish persons, dominated by excessive self-regard tendency, select as new members of their organizations persons who are very much like themselves.
 Therefore, some of the most useful members of our civilization are those who are willing to clean house when they find a mess under their ambit of control.

 Excesses of self-regard often cause bad hiring decisions because employers grossly over-appraise the worth of their own conclusions that rely on impressions in face-to-face contact.

 The correct antidote to this sort of folly is to underweigh face-to-face impressions and overweigh the applicant’s past record.

 There is a famous passage somewhere in Tolstoy that illuminates the power of excessive self-regard tendency.
 According to Tolstoy, the worst criminals don’t appraise themselves as all that bad.
 They come to believe either that
 1) they didn’t commit their crimes